binipringle/contracts/_texts/0-outline.md

 ## Sources of Law

-- **Common law** - determines what constitutes a contract - RST is restatement of common law
+- **Common law** determines what constitutes a contract (RST restates common law)
 - **Legislation**
 - **UCC Art.
 2 - Uniform Commercial Code** governs the sale of goods.
-Services are not governed by UCC.
-Real Estate is not covered by UCC.
-UCC has a separate set of law from common law.
+Does not govern services nor Real Estate.
+UCC separate from common law.
 If something is a good, UCC applies.
-- **UN CISG** - like UCC but for international sale of goods
+- **UN CISG** is like UCC but for international sale of goods
 - **Commentary**
-- **Restatement (Second) of Contracts** - not law; summary of law; very influential (common law)
+- **Restatement (Second) of Contracts** is not law; summary of law; very influential (common law)
 - **Law reviews, treatises, etc.**

 Broad steps of analysis: Is there a contract?
 If contract, is it enforceable?
 What are the terms?
 Did a party breach?
-If there's breach, what are the damages?
+If there's a breach, what are the damages?

 Why should the law enforce any promises?